/

 Statistics on counterfeits

-The €20 and €50 notes were the most counterfeited banknotes in 2024.
-Together they accounted for more than 75% of all counterfeits withdrawn from circulation.
+The €20 and €50 denominations remained the most counterfeited banknotes, jointly accounting around 80% of all counterfeits seized from circulation.

 Denomination